 Minimal valid SARIF log file

 This is a minimal valid SARIF log file.
-It contains only those elements required by the specification (that is, those elements which the specification states SHALL be present).
+It contains only those elements required by the specification (those elements which the specification states SHALL be present).

 The file contains a single run object (§3.11) with an empty results array (§3.11.13), as would happen if the tool detected no issues in any of the files it scanned.